 The numbers of children taking ADHD medication also rose from 4.8% in 2007 to 6.1% in 2011.
 Popular stimulants like Ritalin or Adderall improve symptoms but also come with side effects, most notably troubles with appetite, sleep, nervousness, and increased heart rate and body temperature.

-Adjusting Medication Dosages
+Adjusting Medication Dosages for ADHD

 For children like Kevin who take medication vacations, experts say they typically can resume stimulants at the same dose.
 The most conservative approach is to titrate the stimulant for the first 2 or three days, giving a half dose on the first day, a full dose on the second day, says Andrew Adesman, MD, Chief, Developmental & Behavioral Pediatrics at the Steven & Alexandra Cohen Children’s Medical Center of New York.